 This section details what finance sections must do in order to provide an opinion on the consent to mortgages.

-In order to ensure the consent to the charge required by the Department (under Article 13 of the Housing (Northern Ireland) Order 1992) is executed efficiently and on a timely basis, finance section, who are required to provide an opinion on the consent, will carry out the following procedures.
+In order to ensure the consent to the charge required by the Department (under Article 13 of the Housing (Northern Ireland) Order 1992) is executed efficiently and on a timely basis, Housing Regulation Branch (HRB), who are required to provide an opinion on the consent, will carry out the following procedures.

 Financial Information required from RHAs

 - Application in writing setting out fully the circumstances of the funding application (eg full details of what the funding is for) and any rationale or assumptions used in financial analysis.

 - Full details of the properties to which the funding is to be charged against, such as valuations, mortgage details etc.